 Accessible entrances and exits

 Buildings need to have accessible entrances and exits for everyone.
-This is to ensure that everybody is able to enter the building and that all occupants of the building are able to leave safely in the event of an accident or crisis.
+This is to ensure that everybody can enter the building and that all occupants of the building can leave safely in the event of an accident or crisis.

 Due to this, most buildings are more often required to have more than one safe exit and this depends on the size of the building or the area of renovation.